 - Other relevant demographics:

-- alcohol consumption was generally heavier in men and younger participants and was inversely associated with diabetes mellitus, cardiovascular disease and arthritis
+- Alcohol consumption was generally heavier in men and younger participants and was inversely associated with diabetes mellitus, CVD and arthritis

 - On average, heavier alcohol consumption was also associated with higher scores on the MMSE, lower scores on the CES-D scale and faster gait speed